What are the Best Hiking Boots for New Zealand?

 - Don’t rapid dry your boots (with a hairdryer or right next to a heater, for example).
 This can cause your boots to get cracks, split or the insoles to shrink.

-- To dry your books, stuff newspaper inside and leave in a warm place.
+- To dry your boots, stuff newspaper inside and leave in a warm place.
 Don’t over-stuff your boots though or else they could be misshapen.

 - Clean mud and debris off your boots regularly.
 This is great for the New Zealand eco-system too in order to not spread diseases.
-Check out more in10 Ways to Protect New Zealand’s Forestsand7 Ways to Protect New Zealand’s Lakes and Rivers.
+Check out more in the 10 Ways to Protect New Zealand’s Forests and the 7 Ways to Protect New Zealand’s Lakes and Rivers.